MR GARY NORTON

 Grade 11 Grade Head, Head of Subject Life Sciences and Life Sciences and Biology Educator

-Mrs Mordt’s teaching career began 35 years ago.
-She is also the longstanding teacher in the department, having taught Natural Sciences and Life Sciences at Marist Brothers Linmeyer for 17 years.
+Mrs Mordt’s teaching career began 36 years ago.
+She is also the longest standing teacher in the department, having taught Natural Sciences and Life Sciences at Marist Brothers Linmeyer for 18 years.
 Mrs Mordt obtained a Higher Diploma in Education from the University of the Witwatersrand (J.C.E.).
-She is currently teaching Grades 8 and 9 Biology and Grades11 and 12 Life Sciences.
-Mrs Mordt tries to instill Marcellin’s 10 Attitudes & 5 pillars and the Works of mercy in her students.
-Although Life Sciences and wildlife are clearly her passion, Mrs Mordt is also qualified to teach Geography and Physical Education.
-During her free time, Mrs Mordt likes to read, do yoga and pilates and has a keen interest in plants.
-Her favourite quote is her old school motto – “Procrastination is the thief of time” and also “Go placidly amongst the noise and haste and remember what peace there is in silence” – Max Ehrmann.
+She is currently teaching Grade 8 Natural Sciences, Grade 9 Biology and Grades 11 and 12 Life Sciences.
+Mrs Mordt tries to instil Marcellin’s 10 Attitudes and 5 Characteristics and the Works of Mercy in her students.
+Although Life Sciences and Wildlife are clearly her passion, Mrs Mordt is also qualified to teach Geography and Physical Education.
+During her free time, Mrs Mordt likes to Read, do Yoga and Pilates and has a keen interest in plants.
+Her favourite quote is her old school motto – “Procrastination is the thief of time” and also “Go placidly amongst the noise and haste and remember what peace there is in silence” by Max Ehrmann.
 The Catholic ethos and family history attracted Mrs Mordt to Marist Brothers Linmeyer, since her grandfather came to this country from Germany as a Marist Brother.
 Positive, strong yet kind and giving people inspire Mrs Mordt.
 Her main inspiration is drawn from God.
 Some interesting facts that people may not know about Mrs Mordt: she swam the Midmar Mile race 10 years in a row, she can still stand on her head, she went on Pilgrimage in 2011 and she is a survivor of the big “C”.

 MR ALASTAIR PALM